jgillick/KiCad-library/README.md

 # Jeremy's KiCad Library
-Just a repository of custom KiCad symbols, footprints, and 3D modes I've created.
+Just a repository of custom KiCad symbols, footprints, and 3D modes I've created for some of my projects.
+Throughout the files the `${JGILLICK_LIBS}` path variable is used to point to the files in this repository. (see instructions below)

 ## General Setup

-Download the library into a sensible place for user KiCad libraries (i.e `Documents/kicad/jgillick_libs`):
+Download the repository into a sensible place for user KiCad libraries (for example: `~/Documents/kicad/jgillick_libs`):

 ```bash
 git clone https://github.com/jgillick/KiCad-library.git jgillick_libs
 ```

-Then define a KiCad path variable to this directory
+Then define the KiCad path variable to point to this directory
 * KiCad App > Preferences > Configure Paths...
 * Click "+"
 * Enter: